warlicks/website-source/content/post/2017-12-21-a-confession.md

 For the longest time I resisted RStudio.
 It didn't fit well into my preferred work set-up and I didn't see the advantages over my old set-up.
-However, greater practice with the IDE, the powerful development features and improvements to the GUI led me to adopt RStudio as my default programming enviroment for R.
+However, greater practice with the IDE, the powerful development features and improvements to the GUI led me to adopt RStudio as my default programming environment for R.